Ju-jitsu at the 2025 World Games

 The ju-jitsu competition at the 2025 World Games took place from 10 to 12 August 2025 at the Jianyang Cultural and Sports Centre Gymnasium in Chengdu, China.

 The competition had nineteen events, increasing from the eighteen held during the previous games.
 Freediving and ju-jitsu debuted para sports events.
 Three events were added for athletes with impairment (mental, physical, and visual impairment).

 Qualification

 A total of six athletes/duos qualified for each event, based on the JJIF World Games Rankings.
+The Asian teams also qualified for the World Games after its performance at the 2022 Asian Games in Hangzhou.